CBSE Class 11 Physics Syllabus

 Heat, temperature, thermal expansion; thermal expansion of solids, liquids and gases, anomalous expansion of water; specific heat capacity; Cp, Cv – calorimetry; change of state – latent heat capacity.

-Heat transfer-conduction, convection and radiation, thermal conductivity, qualitative ideas of Blackbody radiation, Wein’s displacement Law, Stefan’s law, Greenhouse effect.
+Heat transfer-conduction, convection and radiation, thermal conductivity, qualitative ideas of Blackbody radiation, Wein’s displacement Law, Stefan’s law .

 Chapter–12: Thermodynamics

-Thermal equilibrium and definition of temperature (zeroth law of thermodynamics), heat, work and internal energy.
-First law of thermodynamics, isothermal and adiabatic processes.
-Second law of thermodynamics: reversible and irreversible processes, Heat engine and refrigerator.
+Thermal equilibrium and definition of temperature, zeroth law of thermodynamics, heat, work and internal energy.
+First law of thermodynamics,

-Unit IX: Behaviour of Perfect Gases and Kinetic Theory of Gases Chapter–13: Kinetic Theory
+Unit IX: Behavior of Perfect Gases and Kinetic Theory of Gases 08 Periods Chapter–13: Kinetic Theory

 Equation of state of a perfect gas, work done in compressing a gas.